gcampbe95/Eng3/README.md

 ### Description & Code Snippets
 This assignment was to print the number of times a photointerrupter had been interrupted to an LCD screen every 4 seconds.
 It was essentially made up of 3 parts: sensing the photointerrupter, printing to an LCD screen, and monitoring how much time had passed.

-To set up the photointerrupter, I needed a variable called "counter" that would increase every time an interrupt was sensed. after the setup, which looked like this:
+To set up the photointerrupter, I needed a variable called "counter" that would increase every time an interrupt was sensed.
+After the setup, it looked like this:

 ```Python
 import board